haarsh01/haarsh01/README.md

 ### 🔬 AI vs Human Detection Platform
 A research-driven system to detect whether **text or images are AI-generated or human-created**.

-Key components include:

-- Synthetic dataset generation pipelines
-- Multi-model evaluation framework
-- Text embeddings + ML classifiers
-- Image-based detection models
-- Statistical analysis of generative model behavior
-- Product-ready inference pipeline

-The goal is to create a **transparent AI detection platform that explains *why* a piece of content is flagged**.

 ---